Esporte Clube Vitória

 Esporte Clube Vitória (/pt-BR/) is a Brazilian professional club based in Salvador, Bahia founded on 13 May 1899.
 It competes in the Campeonato Brasileiro Série A, the top flight of Brazilian football, as well as in the Campeonato Baiano, the top flight of the Bahia state football league.

 Vitória's home games are played at the club's own stadium, Manoel Barradas, which has a capacity of 35,632.
 The team plays in red and black horizontal striped shirts, black shorts and black socks.
 The stripes have changed over time: they have been sometimes vertical, horizontal, wide and narrow.

 The youth system of the club is one of the most successful of the world, holding, between 1995 and 2000, at its peak, at least 21 international titles.

-Recent names that started playing in the club are Bebeto, Vampeta, Dida, Júnior, Hulk, David Luiz, Dudu Cearense, Marcelo Moreno, Gabriel Paulista and others.
+Notable players who started their careers at the club include Bebeto, Vampeta, Dida, Júnior, Hulk, David Luiz, Dudu Cearense, Marcelo Moreno, Gabriel Paulista and others.

-The rivals of Vitória are Esporte Clube Bahia.
+Vitória's main rivals are Esporte Clube Bahia.
 Their matches are known as Ba–Vi ("Ba" from Esporte Clube Bahia and "Vi" from Esporte Clube Vitória).
 It is one of the most intense rivalries, consistently ranked among the world's most bitter.